Hourly Student Employees

 To be eligible for employment as an hourly student employee, a person must be at least 16 years old (at least 18 years old for employment in the Division of Facilities).

 Student employees must be enrolled at K-State in no fewer than six credit hours during the fall or spring semester.
 For employment during the summer (from start of summer semester registration through the day before the fall semester begins) the person must: 1) have been enrolled in no fewer than 6 hours in the past spring semester or 2) be pre-enrolled in the upcoming fall semester in no fewer than 6 hours or 3) be enrolled in the summer semester for any number of credit hours or 4) be admitted to study in the upcoming fall semester.
 Students with an F1 or J1 visa may only be employed during the summer semester if 1) they have been enrolled in no fewer than six credit hours in the previous spring semester or 2) are enrolled in any number of hours in the summer semester.
-The exact beginning and ending dates of each semester and how these dates relate to student employment are routinely published by Human Resources and are available at Payroll and Employment Dates.
+The exact beginning and ending dates of each semester and how these dates relate to student employment are routinely published by Human Capital Services and are available at Payroll Dates.

 Students who were not enrolled for the previous fall semester and who enroll for the spring semester may begin work effective the first day of the pay period in which the spring semester begins.